In this final part of my beginner’s guide to Hearthstone, I want to share some tips on how to improve as a player.

-Also, if you think that the ONLY way to win is through drawing a specific combination of cards from your deck, you won’t improve as a player.
+Also, if you think that the ONLY way to win is by having a specific combination of cards in your hand, you won’t improve as a player.

 Yes, the card draw phase is down to luck.
 But always remember that everyone has games where they draw poorly too.
 You aren’t a “special case” player who is always jinxed.

-The decision-making behind making the best use of your cards that are currently in your hand, regardless of how bad they are, is what you have to develop in order to improve in Hearthstone.
+The decision-making behind making the best use of the cards that are currently in your hand, regardless of how bad they are, is what you have to develop in order to improve at Hearthstone.

 Play to your outs